ISISComputingGroup/ibex_system_tests/PULL_REQUEST_TEMPLATE.md

 - [ ] Is the code of an acceptable quality?
 - [ ] Does the code make use of existing procedures where appropriate?
 - [ ] Do they test a minimal set of functionality and leave the gui as close as possible to its original state?
+- [ ] Does the name of the tests reflect what is actually being tested?

 ### Functional Tests